Go to Homepage

 On Lombok he is a well-recognised figure, as much for his achievements in hospitality as for his altruism in providing more than 80 Lombok dance students professional certificates through his dance academy and studio.
 Separated from the beachside resort, the dance facility is located a few kilometres down the road on a hillside where he keeps a home replete with antiques and art, a property that’s also the location for the resort spa.

 Just off the beach there’s a bar and restaurant with numerous black and white images of de Rijk in formal wear executing sweeping, chin-straight dance movements.
 WiFi is available free throughout.
 The high-ceiling Lumbung craft gallery peculiarly doubles as a gym and separated only by a floor to ceiling curtain.
 Could this be a place to sweat over your purchases?
 Whatever it is, here’s another example of the uniqueness of Puri Mas and its owner.
-The property fares well on our Lombok resorts review.
+The property gets high marks on our Lombok resorts review.

-Qunci Villas, or “key” in the Indonesian language is one of Lombok’s easy-to-like newish resorts with a standard and design that works with great aplomb throughout its villas and stunning tropical grounds.
+Qunci Villas, or “key” in the Indonesian language, is one of Lombok’s easy-to-like newish resorts with a standard and design that works with great aplomb throughout its villas and stunning tropical grounds.
 Opened in 2008, and driven by a building fervour, the property has expanded to encompass three different resorts spread from beach to hillside.
 On the top-end is the hillside property with two-and-three-bedroom villas, all with stunning views, private butlers and chefs available 24 hours.
 The second property is the “villa hotel” on the beach and the third, a cluster of 20 separate garden villas and spa.

 Qunci seafront pool/ photo: Tom O'Brien